malegria01/IdentificationSecretoryPeptides/README.md

 This [Jupyter notebook](/notebooks/1.2_Proteome_analysis_Sec_pathway_positionformatting.ipynb) demonstrates the steps to process the input file `1.1_Secretome_database_validated_EColi_GFFfile.gff`.
 The algorithm filters out only experimentally validated SP-bearing proteins, reported as involved in cell secretion via the Sec-pathway, using Python.

 ### 1.2 Output File
-The resulting [output file](/data/1.2_Input_for_uniprot_IDmapping.txt) contains a dataset listing 141 identified proteins.
+The resulting [output file](/data/1.2_Input_for_uniprot_IDmapping.txt) contains a dataset listing 141XX?? identified proteins.
 Each entry is labeled with UniProt IDs and the amino acid positions of SPs.
 The format for each entry is `P0AEG4[1-20]`, where `P0AEG4` is the protein ID and `[1-20]` indicates the SP amino acid positions in brackets.

+Finally, the control SP database stored 145 sequences, experimentally validated from *Escherichia coli* proteome (UniProt).
+The constructed collection of SPs included the signal peptide PelB from *Erwinia carotovora*.
+[Supplementary Table 1](/output/SupplementaryTable1_Signal peptides with experimental evidence.xlsx)

 ### 1.3 Retrieval and Analysis of Toxin Signal Peptides
 Signal peptides associated with toxins (GO:0003824) from the proteome of gram-negative bacteria (taxonomy: Proteobacteria) were retrieved from the UniProt database, including both reviewed and hypothetical protein sequences.
 Access the sequences [here](https://doi.org/10.5281/zenodo.10971817).
 Subsequently, these sequences were processed using SignalP to predict signal peptides: